GW230814: investigation of a loud gravitational-wave signal observed with a single detector: Tests of General Relativity

 \section{Tests of General Relativity}

-We present tests of \ac{GR} with GW230814, extending methods traditionally applied to coherent multi-detector observations—which suppress the impact of instrumental noise \citep{GWTC:TGR-I,GWTC:TGR-II,GWTC:TGR-III}—to a single-detector signal.
+We present tests of \ac{GR} with GW230814, extending methods traditionally applied to coherent multi-detector observations—which suppress the impact of instrumental noise \citep{GWTC4:TGR-I,GWTC4:TGR-II,GWTC4:TGR-III}—to a single-detector signal.
 The performed suite of tests probes the inspiral, ringdown, dispersion, and echoes, as qualitatively shown in Figure~\ref{fig:tgr-demo}.
 While most results are consistent with \ac{GR}, some outliers arise, particularly in the ringdown, as discussed below.

 Of those that showed consistency with expectations, we briefly describe some null results here.
-We performed a residuals test as described in~\citet{LIGOScientific:2021sio}, that involves subtracting the maximum-likelihood \ac{xphm} waveform from the data, analysing the residuals using BayesWave \citep{Cornish:2014kda, Cornish:2020dwh, bayeswave}, and comparing it to a background of detector noise (the null hypothesis).
+We performed a residuals test as described in~\citet{2025PhRvD.112h4080A}, that involves subtracting the maximum-likelihood \ac{xphm} waveform from the data, analysing the residuals using BayesWave \citep{2015CQGra..32m5012C, 2021PhRvD.103d4006C, bayeswave}, and comparing it to a background of detector noise (the null hypothesis).
 This yields a p-value of $\RESIDUALP$, showing consistency with noise, as under the null hypothesis, the p-values should be uniformly distributed between 0 and 1.
-A Modified Dispersion Relation (MDR) test \citep{Mirshekari:2011yq} was conducted to probe the possibility of dispersion effects on the signal as it travels from the source to the detector. \reviewed{The results of this test are also consistent with \ac{GR}}.
-Finally, searches for both modelled \citep{Uchikata:2019frs,Lo:2018sep} and unmodelled \citep{Tsang:2018uie} late-time echoes were performed, \reviewed{with neither of these searches find any statistically significant evidence for echoes.}
+A Modified Dispersion Relation (MDR) test \citep{2012PhRvD..85b4041M} was conducted to probe the possibility of dispersion effects on the signal as it travels from the source to the detector. \reviewed{The results of this test are also consistent with \ac{GR}}.
+Finally, searches for both modelled \citep{Uchikata:2019frs,Lo:2018sep} and unmodelled \citep{Tsang:2018uie} late-time echoes were performed.
+Neither of these searches find any statistically significant evidence for echoes, \reviewed{returning $\log_{10}$ Bayes factors of $-0.2$ for the modelled search and $-4.1$ for the unmodelled search}.